alephdata/cronodump/README.md

 # Installing

 `cronodump` requires python 3.7 or later.
 It has been tested on Linux, MacOS and Windows.
-There is one optional requirement: the `Jinja2` template engine, but it will install fine without.
+There is one optional requirement: the `Jinja2` templating engine, but it will install fine without.

 There are several ways of installing `cronodump`:

  * You can run `cronodump` directly from the cloned git repository, by using the shell scripts in the `bin` subdirectory.
  * You can install `cronodump` in your python environment by ruinning: `python setup.py  build install`.
  * You can install `cronodump` from the public [pypi repository](https://pypi.org/project/cronodump/) with `pip install cronodump`.
+ * You can install `cronodump` with the `Jinja2` templating from the public [pypi repository](https://pypi.org/project/cronodump/) with `pip install cronodump[templating]`.

 # Terminology